Working together

-I will find and correct any errors in a document in its paged and fully designed form before it is published or placed online.
+I will find and correct any errors in a document in its paged and fully designed form before it is published.
 This is the final stage of the editing process.
 Proofreading will involve:

 • checking the edited text in its final layout